RodionZorin/clembench-evaluation/README.md

 ### Running tuning.py

-tuning.py script enables to perform tuning with SFT (Supervised Fine-Tuning) and DPO (Direct Policy Optimization).
+tuning.py script enables you to perform tuning with SFT (Supervised Fine-Tuning) and DPO (Direct Policy Optimization).

 It uses PEFT (Parameter Efficient Fine-tuning): a technique called low-rank adapters (LoRA) where only a smaller set of parameters (adapters) is trained to improve the model's performance